evan1026/Logger/README.md

 The string is the message you want to log, the type is one of three types of output:

-    Logger::LOG_INFO
+    Logger::LogType::Info
-    Logger::LOG_WARNING
+    Logger::LogType::Warning
-    Logger::LOG_ERROR
+    Logger::LogType::Error

-The default type when not given is `LOG_INFO`.
+The default type when not given is `LogInfo`.

 The commands ending in `NoEndl` do not add a newline (`\n`) at the end of the line.
 This allows for the current line to be rewritten using the `rw` varieties.
 The line can also be cleared with `clearLine()`.

-Where applicable, functions returning a boolean return whether or not the command was successful.
+Where applicable, functions returning a boolean indicate whether or not the command was successful.
 An error indicates that the command could not be carried out (for instance, when clearing/rewriting a line that had a newline (i.e. clearing/rewriting even though previous command was not a `NoEndl` (p.s. nested parentheses ftw))).

 `pause` outputs `Press enter to continue...` (unless another message is supplied) and then waits for the user to press enter before returning and allowing the program to continue.